Technigo/project-mongo-api/README.md

 I started out with reading about the requirements for the assignement.
-Then I started working on it like i did with the previous task, and then looked up how i need to rewrite it to use mongoose methods. after a made a lot of endpoints, added some filters, and then added the possibility to add, update and delete entries in my db. afterwards i tried to clean up my server file and split it into a file for the model, then a file for all routes, and a file for seeding the database who will run if i choose to run npm run seed.
+Then I started working on it like i did with the previous task, and then looked up how i need to rewrite it to use mongoose methods. after a made a lot of endpoints, added some filters, and then added the possibility to add, update and delete entries in my db. afterwards i tried to clean up my server file and split it into a file for the model, then a file for all routes, and a file for seeding the database who will run if i choose to run npm run seed. then i looked into how i could improve my error handling and logging. then i and added winston and morgan to my project as well.

 ## View it live